shajeebtm/IOS-App-Smusicplayer/README.md

 # Smusicplayer
-A music player for IOS devices which can record history of last played tracks
+A music player for IOS devices which can record history of last played tracks in every catgory and groups.

 <p align="center">
   <img src="Images/S_MusicPlayer_icon_3x.png">